neoking89/owlsight/README.md

 Document search engine using an ensemble of TFIDF and Sentence Transformer methods.

-This class provides document search capability by combining traditional TF-IDF with modern neural embeddings.
+This class provides document search capability by combining traditional TF-IDF with embeddings from Sentence Transformer-based models.
 The idea behind this is two-fold:
 - TFIDF can capture relevant words an embedding model was not trained on.
 - Embeddings can capture context better than TFIDF.